aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### WaitAfterWriteError
-Time to wait after an error writing request packets to the controller in milliseconds
+Time to wait after an error writing request packets to the device in milliseconds

 **Type**: Integer